 Well, that was the first BAD move.
 Whelk did, in fact, move my site and immediately began to take steps to update my Avada theme and plugins.
 When doing a major theme update, it is apparently customary in the industry to set up a temporary duplicate “staging site.”
 This allows the web consultant to make sure the updates do not cause conflict or problems that affect site function.
 Unfortunately in my case, Whelk failed to set up a temporary “staging” site to test the updates before they were made live.
-(I since learned that this would have been automatically done by a web consultant of any caliber.)
-Because they did NOT do this, the update to my theme they installed caused HUGE problems to my entire website.
-It was a disaster and my site turned into a mess.
+I have since learned that this would have been automatically done by a web consultant of any caliber.
+Because Whelk did NOT back up my site before the update they installed.,my website started to have huge problems and my site turned into a mess.
 For the next 3-4 weeks, I was in daily contact with Whelk for one problem after another to get my site back up and running.
 Amazingly enough they were not even taking responsibility for anything!
 I was beside myself.
-Keep in mind, they had made NO BACKUP before installing the theme update so I could not even “undo” what they did and go backwards to my earlier working site.
-Their failure to do this completely affected my business.
+Remember, they had made NO BACKUP before installing the theme update so I could not even “undo” what they did to go backwards to my earlier working site.
+Whelk’s failure to do this detrimentally affected my business.
 People could not use my contact form, pages were not loading properly because of theme conflicts, etc. and I was losing business.

 Avada Theme WordPress Web Design Consulting Problems

-At the onset of this project, we had settled on a fee to migrate the site.
-Well that fee virtually tripled when everything was said and done because of all the problems that were created when Whelk upgraded the Avada theme of my WordPress site.
-I ended up paying a lot of money for their mistakes.
+At the beginning of this project, Whelk and I had settled on a fee to migrate our site.
+That fee virtually tripled when everything was said and done because of all the problems that were created when Whelk upgraded the Avada theme of my WordPress site.
+As a result, I ended up paying a lot of money for their mistakes.
 I was certainly less than pleased, but at that point I was stuck.
-My site had already been migrated and I just needed to get it back up and running properly as it had been before it was migrated by Whelk.
-We did discuss future, ongoing fees at that time.
-I told them I was not happy paying triple over what I was quoted.
-I was assured that they would keep me informed of future fees to be charged as they were incurred.
+My site had already been migrated, and now my immediate goal was to get it back up and running properly as it had been before it was migrated by Whelk.
+At this point in the process, Whelk and I discussed future, ongoing fees.
+I told them I was extremelyl unhappy about paying triple over what I was quoted.
+Whelk assured me they would keep me informed of future fees to be charged as they were incurred.

 Although I already had an Avada theme WordPress web design license for my site, Whelk, being such a great salesman, talked me into purchasing another Avada theme license.
 They wanted me to do this because they said it would make it easier for them to update the template through their portal.
-Again, because my goal was to make maintaining my site smooth and easy, I agreed to buy another license for the sole purpose of them being able to integrate the updates easier.
+Again, because my goal was to make maintaining my site smooth and easy, I relented and agreed to buy another license for the same product I already had a license for.
+This was for the sole purpose of Whelk being able to integrate the updates easier.

 Whelk and Gravity Forms Nightmare

-About 2 months ago (6-7 months into our website relationship) I contacted Whelk to make some coding changes with the third-party forms service I was using.
-I was very happy with my current forms system but just needing some coding help.
-Of course, Whelk, responded by indicating that he could help me with another WordPress plugin Gravity Forms that would be so much easier for me, and recommended that I switch to that program.
-Whelk indicated that they had a “multiple site license” and would be happy to set my site up with the plug-in.
+About 6-7 months into our website relationship, I contacted Whelk to make some coding changes with the third-party forms service I was using.
+I was very happy with my current forms system, and just needing some coding help.
+Of course, Whelk, responded by indicating that he could help me with another WordPress plugin Gravity Forms that would be so much easier for me.
+Of course, Whelk recommended that I switch to that program.
+Whelk indicated that they had a “multiple site license” and would be happy to set my site up with this new plug-in.
 Whelk also told me they were very familiar with the Gravity Forms plug-in and would be able to help me with any programming issues I might need.

-Over this process of going back and forth and getting nowhere with this new form plug-in and other issues, I repeatedly requested being able to use the Gravity form online support.
+Over this process of going back and forth and getting nowhere with this new form plug-in and other issues, I started asking them give me access to the Gravity form online support.
 As I was learning Whelk could not answer my questions, I wanted to try to get answers from people who really knew what they were talking about.
-It was obvious that Whelk had very knowledgeable about Gravity Forms and did not understand what I wanted.
-They gave me their “supposed” login information for Gravity Form support.
-It never worked.
-I spent hours trying to get in and sent multiple emails to Whelk over not being able to get into the support portal.
+It was obvious that Whelk had very little knowledge about Gravity Forms and did not understand what I wanted.
+Since Whelk controlled the plug in license, I need to go through Whelk to access Gravity form support.
+Whelk gave me their “supposed” login information for Gravity Form support.
+Unfortunately, it never worked.
+I spent hours trying to get into the support portal, sending multiple emails to Whelk about not being able to get in.
 In the end, I never could get into the Gravity Forms support portal to ask my support questions and was getting absolutely no help from Whelk.